ziggy-mc/MUIZI-fetch/SECURITY.md

 # Security Policy

-This overviews how to use MUIZI correctly.
+This overviews how to use MUIZI fetch correctly.

 ## Supported Versions